 IELTS Academic Writing Assessment Criteria

-Knowing the IELTS criterion of writing is essential because the criteria indicate precisely what the examiners require.
+IELTS criterion of writing is important because this criteria indicate precisely what the examiners require.
 The four criteria hold the same ground in both Task 1 and Task 2, but each warrants 25% of the full score, albeit with slightly differing concentration.

 1. Task Achievement/Response